HmartinBio/CppProjectSecondYearMaster/Documentation/READMEDev.md

 ```

-**Picturemodifying** class is designed to modify the picture to include
+**Picturemodifying** class is designed to create a text file including
-all the information about a character.
+all the informations about a character.

-Once the graphical user interface received all the informations about a character,\
-**Picturemodifying** modifies the picture to generate a picture with all the informations about a character
+Once the graphical user interface set all the informations about a character in the **Character** class object. **Picturemodifying** retrieve all the informations by a **Character** class object reference given by the **Controllor** class and creates the text file with all the informations about a character.

 ```cpp